Senate leader, presidential candidate Bob Dole dies at 98

 There, he antagonized his Senate colleagues with fiercely partisan and sarcastic rhetoric, delivered at the behest of President Richard Nixon.
 The Kansan was rewarded for his loyalty with the chairmanship of the Republican National Committee in 1971, before Nixon’s presidency collapsed in the Watergate scandal.

-He served served as a committee chairman, majority leader and minority leader in the Senate during the 1980s and ’90s.
+He served as a committee chairman, majority leader and minority leader in the Senate during the 1980s and ’90s.
 Altogether, he was the Republicans’ leader in the Senate for nearly 11½ years, a record until Kentucky Sen. Mitch McConnell broke it in 2018.
 It was during this period that he earned a reputation as a shrewd, pragmatic legislator, tireless in fashioning compromises.

 After Republicans won Senate control, Dole became chairman of the tax-writing Finance Committee and won acclaim from deficit hawks and others for his handling of a 1982 tax bill, in which he persuaded Ronald Reagan’s White House to go along with increasing revenues by $100 billion to ease the federal budget deficit.